theopn/haunted-tiles/README.md

 Sway only keybindings:

-- `$mod + Shift + Return`: Simulate the "Super Cat Menu" of X11 Polybar (see the Polybar section below) in the form of floating fzf script
+- `$mod + Shift + Return`: simulates the "Cat Menu" of X11 Polybar (see the Polybar section below) in the form of a floating fzf script
     ![sway-super-cat-menu-demo](./assets/sway-super-cat-menu-demo.png)
 - `$mod + Shift + r`: clears clipboard history (there is no "restart" keybinding in Sway)